basecamp/bc3-api/README.md

 What's different?
 -----------------

 If you've used a previous version of the Basecamp API, you will need to adapt your integration code.
-Here's a quick summary of changes:

-- "Projects" are now Basecamps.
+Notable changes:

 - We're requiring OAuth for [authentication](#authentication).
 No more Basic auth.
 - All requests must end in `.json`
-- Many IDs are numeric, but many are now [Signed Global IDs (SGIDs)](https://github.com/rails/globalid#signed-global-ids), also known as "Squids"
 - [Pagination](#pagination) is now performed via the `Link` and `X-Total-Count` headers.
+- Projects are now called Basecamps.

 Making a request